The role of Voluntourism in making a difference!

 Or a visitor says: “I’m going over to Africa to experience the amazing biodiversity.”

 If you have read this far, you are probably a candidate for one of our programs.
 I say this because since 2010, I have travelled to Europe to teach conservation ethics and welfare ethics at certain universities.
 Each year I am ‘blown over’ by people coming up to me after an intensive 9 day course, asking where and how they can come to Africa to work with lions, or elephants or other wildlife – THAT THEY WANT TO SAVE – I type pulling my hair out.

 I scream out to the world, “Why are we as a global community not committed to saving the environment within which animals live?”

-Head to the next page for Blogs 5 – 9
+Head to the next page for episodes 5 – 9